deepaklearner/sample_cypher/simple2.md

 OPTIONAL MATCH (m4)-[:HAS_ATTRIBUTE]->(n4:Name)
 WITH e, m4, n4,
      CASE
-         WHEN NOT m4.employeeNumber IN [manager.employeeNumber | manager IN managers]
-         THEN managers + [{employeeNumber: m4.employeeNumber, givenName: n4.givenName, familyName: n4.familyName}]
+         WHEN NOT m4.employeeNumber IN [manager.employeeNumber FROM manager IN managers] THEN managers + [{employeeNumber: m4.employeeNumber, givenName: n4.givenName, familyName: n4.familyName}]
          ELSE managers
      END AS managers